-Time Required: 1 month, overlaps with all previous steps, 1 final meeting to review with team and set schedule for ongoing annual maintenance
+Time Required: 1 month, overlaps with all previous steps, 1 final meeting to review with team and set schedule for ongoing biennial maintenance (annual maintenance is best practice)

-Every step of the development and improvements of an emergency program must be documented to satisfy a CMS audit or Joint Commission survey.
+Every step of the development and improvement of an emergency program must be documented to satisfy a CMS audit.

-- CMS Interpretive Guidelines state that documentation of exercises and real emergencies must be kept for a minimum of 3 years. - Documentation includes plans, P&Ps, training materials and staff training logs, exercise and incident reports, and composition of the multidisciplinary Emergency Management team. - Best practice: the Homeland Security Exercise and Evaluation Program (HSEEP) is highly recognized by the Joint Commission.
-Using the HSEEP toolkit, or other products of similar design, creates a recognized format that is acceptable by the Joint Commission and therefore by CMS surveyors.
+- CMS Interpretive Guidelines state that documentation of exercises and real emergencies must be kept for a minimum of 3 years. - Documentation includes plans, P&Ps, training materials and staff training logs, exercise and incident reports, and composition of the multidisciplinary Emergency Management team. - Best practice: although not required, the Homeland Security Exercise and Evaluation Program (HSEEP) is recommended by CMS.
+Using the HSEEP toolkit, or other products of similar design, creates a recognized format that is acceptable by CMS surveyors.

 - 1. Develop a system of documentation of staff trainings including demonstration of knowledge. - 2.
 Develop a system of evaluation and quality improvement (QI) for all exercises conducted - 3.
-Develop a system of documenting, evaluation and quality improvement following any realworld emergency events
+Develop a system of documentation, evaluation, and quality improvement following any real-world emergency events